-We disclose and report on our material nature-related issues through the BRSR and Integrated Report.
-Our Sustainability Report includes information on waste, water and GHG footprints.
-Further with our TNFD report, we will align our disclosure and reporting on assessment results, details of improvements, actions taken, and additional metrics scoped to align with TNFD.
-These reports will cover nature-related risks and opportunities as identified and prioritized through periodic assessments and monitoring.
+ture-related issues through the BRSR and Integrated Report. ation on waste, water and GHG footprints.
+Further with our and reporting on assessment results, details of improvements, bed to align with TNFD.
+These reports will cover nature-related rioritized through periodic assessments and monitoring.